GSto/digital-garden/notes/working identities.md

 - Design tests with a limited scope.
 - Observe your successes based on your gut reaction, and the reactions of others.
 - Occasionally step back to reflect on what you find, refine your hypothesis, and decide where to go next.

+## Experiment Examples
+- Join a new social club or online community.
+Observe how their viewpoint, language, demeanor, and outlook.
+- Take a course or get additional training

+## possible identities and socialization

+Socializing with people outside your immediate professional world, you are able to gain knowledge and insight about other professional worlds you could not find anywhere else.
+Different people = different information.

+Most job opportunities come from personal connections.
+To get a job in a new field, you'll need new connections.

+If possible find someone who can act as a **guiding figure**, a boss, a mentor, someone who can help guide you down a new path.

 ## Adopting new identities